36

 Registered Nursing

-Registered Nursing is the institution's only program and earns a C ROI grade with 276 graduates, by far the largest cohort in this batch.
+Registered Nursing is the institution's only program and earns a C ROI grade with 276 graduates, by far the largest cohort in our dataset.
 First-year earnings of $85,169 and four-year earnings of $87,378 reflect strong nursing wages in the Phoenix labor market.
 But $51,854 in median debt is substantial, and the 0.609 debt-to-earnings ratio drags the program grade to a C despite the strong earnings.
 For students who complete the BSN and pass NCLEX, the program produces a working RN credential, the question is whether the high price tag is justified relative to public Arizona nursing alternatives like ASU or NAU.

 How Graduates Do